vincentjzy/OpenCorr/7_Software_with_GUI.md

-You may draw the region of interest (ROI) and set the space between the POIs to create a matrix of uniformly distributed POIs, as shown in Figure 7.5.
+We can draw the region of interest (ROI) and set the space between the POIs to create a matrix of uniformly distributed POIs, as shown in Figure 7.5.
 Yellow areas represent the ROI, and blue areas are excluded from ROI.
-The coordinates of POIs can be exported to a CSV file if you would like to use them in future.
+The coordinates of POIs can be exported to a CSV file if we would like to use them in future.

 ![image](./img/gui_dic_3d_3.png)